italosky/italosky/README.md

-<h1 align="center">Hi 👋, I'm Italo Olivares</h1>
+<h1>Hi 👋, I'm Italo Olivares</h1>
-<h3 align="center">I'm an aspiring software developer with a burning passion for software development and a strong determination to learn and grow in this exciting field.
+<h4>I'm an aspiring software developer with a burning passion for software development and a strong determination to learn and grow in this exciting field.
 Collaboration is essential to me, and I value the power of teamwork.
-I believe that working with experienced developers will provide me with invaluable knowledge and help me become a more competent developer</h3>
+I believe that working with experienced developers will provide me with invaluable knowledge and help me become a more competent developer</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=italosky&label=Profile%20views&color=0e75b6&style=flat" alt="italosky" /> </p>